Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-Building larger datasets with less bias is critical for developing advanced computer vision algorithms.
-In object detection, a number of well-known datasets and benchmarks have been released in the past 10 years, including the datasets of PASCAL VOC Challenges \cite{IJCV10-VOC, IJCV15-VOC} (e.g., VOC2007, VOC2012), ImageNet Large Scale Visual Recognition Challenge (e.g., ILSVRC2014) \cite{IJCV15-ILSVRC}, MS-COCO Detection Challenge \cite{ECCV14-COCO}, etc. The statistics of these datasets are given in Table \ref{tab:objdet_datasets}.
+Building larger datasets with less bias is essential for developing advanced detection algorithms.
+A number of well-known detection datasets have been released in the past 10 years, including the datasets of PASCAL VOC Challenges \cite{IJCV10-VOC, IJCV15-VOC} (e.g., VOC2007, VOC2012), ImageNet Large Scale Visual Recognition Challenge (e.g., ILSVRC2014) \cite{IJCV15-ILSVRC}, MS-COCO Detection Challenge \cite{ECCV14-COCO}, Open Images Dataset \cite{OpenImages,OpenImagesSegmentation}, Objects365 \cite{shao2019objects365}, etc. The statistics of these datasets are given in Table \ref{tab:objdet_datasets}.
 Fig.\ \ref{figure:dataset-examples} shows some image examples of these datasets.
-Fig.\ \ref{figure:accuracy-improvements} shows the improvements of detection accuracy on VOC07, VOC12 and MS-COCO datasets from 2008 to 2018.
+Fig.\ \ref{figure:accuracy-improvements} shows the improvements of detection accuracy on VOC07, VOC12 and MS-COCO datasets from 2008 to 2021.